 Tom later told me that the other nine were Chief Joseph Downey, Dave Arcerie, Stan Brzenski, Tom Donnelly, Bill Esposito, Larry Gray, Larry Senzel, Tony Tedeshi, and Paul Somin.

-Yes, Paul Somin is that Paul―the “Angel in the Rubble” who found Genelle.
+Yes, Paul Somin is that Paul―the “angel in the rubble” who found Genelle.

-The meeting with O’Brien had such a profound effect on Genelle that it took her two days before she called me and told me about it.
-The day after she did, on Aug.
-9, I was in my kitchen telling my wife the story when our phone rang.
-The caller ID said Brooklyn, NY.
-I told my wife, who said exactly what I was thinking: “You better answer it.”
+The meeting with Tom had a profound effect on Genelle; it took two days for her to digest it before she called to tell me about it.
+The day after she did, on August 9, I was in my kitchen telling the story to my wife, Deb, when our phone rang.
+The caller ID said “Brooklyn, NY.”
+Deb and I stared at each other, no doubt thinking the same thing.
+“You’d better answer it,” she said.

 “Hello?”
 I said hesitantly.

 “Hi.
 Is this William Croyle?” the voice on the other end said in a thick New York accent.

 “Yes,” I replied.

 “Are you the one who wrote the book with Genelle Guzman?” he asked.

 “My name is Paul.
 I wanted you to know that I’m real.”